netdata/netdata/docs/get/README.md

 required.

 > ⚠️ Many distributions ship with third-party packages of Netdata, which we cannot maintain or keep up-to-date.
 For the
-> best experience, use one of the methods described or link to below.
+> best experience, use one of the methods described or linked to below.

 The **recommended** way to install the Netdata Agent on a Linux system is our one-line [kickstart script](/packaging/installer/methods/kickstart.md).
 This script automatically installs dependencies and builds Netdata